TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 ![download](https://github.com/user-attachments/assets/bd749a85-b52a-49de-98a5-61ac9fc2678b)

-  - No. of shows in each Rating Category
+  - No. of shows in each rating category

 ![download](https://github.com/user-attachments/assets/af7869ce-4503-4c6f-9307-a5d448d59d6e)

-  - No. of shows uploaded on Netflix each Year
+  - No. of shows uploaded on Netflix each year

 ![download](https://github.com/user-attachments/assets/a93dd5a9-5381-427c-bef6-87ec41f582b9)

-  - No. of shows uploaded on Netflix each Month
+  - No. of shows uploaded on Netflix each month

 ![download](https://github.com/user-attachments/assets/d5f496e6-bb1f-46d0-b647-9131e1d8cb5b)

-  - No. of shows uploaded on Netflix each Day
+  - No. of shows uploaded on Netflix each day

 ![download](https://github.com/user-attachments/assets/8b142693-562d-4c12-b0de-445f69c4a2bf)

-  - No. of shows available on Netflix in each Country
+  - No. of shows available on Netflix in each country

 ![download](https://github.com/user-attachments/assets/b3ce1496-cda4-465e-ab1f-26058deb26ca)

-  - No. of Movies released on Netflix in each Genre
+  - No. of Movies released on Netflix in each genre

 ![download](https://github.com/user-attachments/assets/26806eff-d947-4ac6-88d7-43ab4bdf2871)

-  - No. of TV Shows released on Netflix in each Genre
+  - No. of TV Shows released on Netflix in each genre

 ![download](https://github.com/user-attachments/assets/79a17db7-372e-46ee-bf6f-23e500f7e342)

-  - No. of Movies for a Lead Actor on Netflix
+  - No. of Movies for a lead actor on Netflix

 ![download](https://github.com/user-attachments/assets/0debdf45-76ce-4701-a719-67b9427cdb97)

-  - No. of TV Shows for a Lead Actor on Netflix
+  - No. of TV Shows for a lead actor on Netflix

 ![download](https://github.com/user-attachments/assets/8980ee12-992a-450b-b386-48d161e1f841)

-  - Avg.
-Length of Movies in each Genre
+  - Avg. length of Movies in each genre

 ![download](https://github.com/user-attachments/assets/978e7431-0722-4ff3-80bf-2db9354ddb62)

-  - Avg.
-Length of TV Shows in each Genre
+  - Avg. length of TV Shows in each genre

 ![download](https://github.com/user-attachments/assets/92cf645f-c077-41eb-a3ce-32a2b6c6270c)

-  - Distribution of Length of Movies on Netflix
+  - Distribution of length of Movies on Netflix

 ![download](https://github.com/user-attachments/assets/d6d66d67-6b74-4c42-9849-5f9c43545507)

-  - Distribution of Seasons of TV Shows on Netflix
+  - Distribution of seasons of TV Shows on Netflix

 ![download](https://github.com/user-attachments/assets/f1008cc9-942c-45de-ac43-9bd2ec078e03)